 Setting up a fabric cutting table doesn't have to be difficult.
 There are lots of DIY cutting table tips that can help, no matter how much space you have to make a custom table.
-When setting up your cutting table, the most important factor is the table height, for both comfort and ease of use.
+When setting up your cutting table, the most important factor is the table height for both comfort and ease of use.
 And while you can always build a custom table from scratch, it's often easier to modify an existing table for your specific use.

 Fabric Cutting Table Height

-Working for even short periods of time on a cutting table that's too high or too low can make your back, shoulders, and arms tired and sore.
+Working for even short periods on a cutting table that's too high or too low can make your back, shoulders, and arms tired and sore.
 As a general rule, a cutting table should be about waist-high to prevent stress on your upper body.
 Using that as a starting point, experiment with different heights to find the perfect table position for your body and the type of work you do.

 Tips for Raising Table Height

 If your existing cutting table is too low, chances are you can raise the legs, saving you the trouble of rebuilding the table or creating a new one.
 For example, folding banquet tables make handy stow-away cutting tables, but they're usually too short for comfort.
 Simply slipping pieces of closely fit PVC pipe over the ends of the legs can give you the height you need.
 The pipes are removable, so you can still use the table for parties or temporary dining space as needed.